oristopo/nVhelp/index.md

 <h4>Some notes:</h4>
 A <em>second</em> 50 ohm termination and female-female SMA adapter<br>
-&nbsp are wanted for ISOLN and THRU calibration.<br>
+   are wanted for ISOLN and THRU calibration.<br>
 <br>
 Supplied and used are TWO matched cables, LOADS and one SMA adapter.<br>
 Each NUMBERED step below represents your PRESS (SOFT KEY TOUCH).<br>